 Our green kitchen

 For those being forced through circumstances to go without medical insurance, who wholeheartedly embrace wellness, it may be a profoundly beneficial step.

-Just as those who have no cover for their automobile will drive more carefully, so you could find yourself choosing a lifestyle that will carry you through to a strong and alert eighties and nineties.
+Just as those who have no cover for their automobile will drive more carefully, so you could find yourself choosing a lifestyle that will carry you through to a strong and alert eighty plus.

+Our green kitchen